luiscoco/Flutter_lesson6_layout1_application/README.md

-# Flutter: common architectural templates
+# Flutter: basic layout sample

 Learning Flutter involves understanding not only the UI framework but also the architectural patterns that can help manage your app's complexity as it grows